 Governments don’t legislate regarding an individual’s mind, their attitude where free choice and personal decisions reside… they don’t legislate on what each of us can decide and think.
 Governments only legislate on what you can do or not do, your behavior.
 You’re not judged on your motivations… just on your practices.Governments don't legislate regarding an individual's mind, their attitude where free choice and personal decisions reside… they don’t legislate on what each of us can decide and think.
 Click To Tweet

 You can think that such and such a stop sign or tax is silly or downright ridiculous, so long as you do it, you have nothing to fear in a country that practices the law.
 You can have all sorts of interior dissension through free will to think whatever you want with a semblance of exterior peace and order through outward enforced obedience via laws and justice.

 Real peace comes from individual free choice to adhere to a virtuous code of ethics leading to peaceful behavior.
 How do we do this with 7 billion individuals?
 This becomes the crux issue of the basic question of The Explanation series: How to bring Peace and Prosperity to Humankind.

 This blog post is an excerpt from chapter 2.9 of the book Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Two Types of Peace: Enforced and Free Choice.
+Please use the Social Network links just below to share this information from The Explanation, Two Types of Peace: Enforced and Free Choice.
 What’s the Difference?